iamaftabshaikh99/mca-question-bank-cce1-2024/network-communications/network-unit-test-1-answers.md

 # Computer Networks and Data Communication -  Answers

-Sure!
-Here are the answers to your questions in the specified format:

 ### 1. What is the need for layering in network architecture, and how does it simplify the design of communication systems?

 **Short Answer:**